Download our new CCPA Guide for Staffing & Recruitment

 Jill works on the enterprise side, matching candidates to specific roles, so it is crucial that Jill has fairness baked in to alleviate buyer concerns.

-“How do you know your AI recruiter is not biased?’ has been the most asked question from talent leaders.
+“How do you know your AI recruiter is not biased?" has been the most asked question from talent leaders.

 Candidates must be informed, decisions must be explainable, and organizations are needing evidence that systems are behaving as expected.

+Proxy bias is one of the more insidious challenges in AI-driven hiring, and one of the easiest to overlook.
 Proxy bias is when a system appears to ignore protected characteristics (like race, gender, age), but still discriminates because it uses other variables that stand in for them.

 To combat this, Jack & Jill redacts information about the candidate to reduce the potential for proxy bias to seep in.